mparchment/salsabil-io/src/content/blog/hadith.md

 - *Su'alat Abi Bakr al-Athram li-Ahmad b.
 Hanbal* by Abu Bakr al-Athram
 - *Su'alat Abi 'Ubayd al-Ajurri li-Abi Dawud* by Abu Bakr al-Ajurri

-Doing this will allow one gain more familiarity with the language used by the muhaddithin to describe narrators
+Doing this will allow one gain more familiarity with the language used by the muhaddithin to describe narrators.

 - *Khulasat al-Ta'sil* by Hatim al-’Awni